NVIDIA/GenerativeAIExamples/docs/multimodal-data.md

 ## Example Features

-This example deploys a developer RAG pipeline for chat Q&A and serves inferencing from NVIDIA API Catalog endpoints instead of NVIDIA Triton Inference Server, a local Llama 2 model, or local GPUs.
+This example deploys a developer RAG pipeline for chat Q&A and serves inferencing from NVIDIA API Catalog endpoints instead of a local inference server, a local LLM, or local GPUs.

 Developers get free credits for 10K requests to any of the available models.

 The key difference from the [](./api-catalog.md) example is that this example demonstrates how work with multimodal data.
-The model works with any kind of image in PDF, such as graphs and plots, as well as text and tables.
+The model works with any kind of image in PDF or PPTX, such as graphs and plots, as well as text and tables.

 This example uses models from the NVIDIA API Catalog.